edwinsteele/wordspeak.org/posts/exploring-australian-indigenous-bible-translation.md

 {{% wordspeak_image cloudinary_id="language-map1" title="Filterable language map" href="https://language-explorer.wordspeak.org/map.html" %}}

 The data shown in the software is a few years old, so it's quite possible that the Kukatja and the Jaru people have a bible translation underway, but I think there's promise in combining a data-driven approach with God's leading as we work towards giving everyone access to the bible in their native language.
-If you're interested in current bible translation efforts, take a look at the [Aboriginal Bible Site](https://www.aboriginalbibles.org.au)
+If you're interested in current Australian indigenous bible translation efforts, take a look at [Aboriginal Bibles](https://www.aboriginalbibles.org.au).

 The source code is available on [Github](https://github.com/edwinsteele/language_explorer)